Policy Syntax

 The source and target can't both be all-endpoint.
 One must be identified (Endpoint Attribute List).

-Traffic to and from endpoints can be further limited in a policy by filtering on the keyword ip-address, and one or more of the allowed network filter attributes: protocol, protocol.icmp.type, protocol.icmp.code, and connection-state.
+Traffic to and from endpoints can be further limited in a policy by filtering on the ip-address keyword and one or more of the allowed network filter attributes: protocol, protocol.icmp.type, protocol.icmp.code, and connection-state.

-The ip-address or osn-services-ip-addresses can be a target or a source.
+ip-address or osn-services-ip-addresses can be a target or a source.
 However, you can't use ip-address and osn-services-ip-addresses on both the source and target endpoints; ip-address and osn-services-ip-addresses must be either the source or the target.
 For example:

-in apps:app1 VCN allow '1.2.3.4/16' endpoints to connect to apps:app1 endpoints
+in apps:app1 VCN allow '10.0.0.0/16' to connect to apps:app1 endpoints